-BECOME TINY SEEDS CERTIFIED
+BECOME TINY SEEDS ACCREDITED

-To become a Tiny Seeds certified Fertility Friendly place to work:
+To become a fully accredited Fertility Friendly Workplace:

-- Send Tiny Seeds an overview of the steps you have taken to implement fertility support within your workplace, including a copy of your fertility policy along with details of how employees will be made aware of its existence and how they can access it. - Arrange for Tiny Seeds to deliver free fertility in the workplace training to managers and staff within your organisation. - Receive our certification logo.
+- Send Tiny Seeds an overview of the steps you have taken to commit to our pledge to becoming a Fertility Friendly Workplace, including a copy of your fertility policy along with details of how employees will be made aware of its existence and how they can access it. - Arrange for Tiny Seeds to deliver free "Creating a Fertility Friendly Workplace" training to managers and staff within your organisation. - Receive our accreditation logo.